Overview

 - Tiered categorization of HIV-1 neutralization phenotypes.

-- Detailed analyses of the magnitude, breadth, and complementarity of HIV-1 neutralizing antibodies.
+- Detailed analyses of the magnitude, breadth, and complementarity of HIV-1 broadly neutralizing monoclonal antibodies.

 - Identification of HIV-1 genetic signatures of neutralization.
 Translation of this information to vaccine design.